Isma1Huz/konoha-bank/README.md

 # License

-This code is developed by `Abdiwadud Mohamed` and is under the `Bisinle` License.
+This code is developed by `Ismael Hussein' and is under the `Mit` License.
 # konoha-bank
 # konoha-bank